A geometric realization of the $m$-cluster categories of type $\tilde{D_n}$: Geometric realization and flips

 In fact, applying the twist to $\alpha$ consists in "slipping" $\alpha$ clockwise.
-The previous lemma says that "slipping along" a side of $R$ does not depend on the choice of a class under Dehn twist.
+The Lemma \ref{lem:Dehntwist} says that "slipping along" a side of $L$ does not depend on the choice of representatives in a class under Dehn twist. \end{proof}